 Clinicians who receive NADD certification will be entitled to use “NADD-CC” as a credential.

 A Clinician in the field of dual diagnosis is defined as an individual who provides clinical supports or services for persons with intellectual/developmental disabilities and mental health needs.

-An overview of the Specialist Certification Program is available below, and in the Executive Summary.
+An overview of the Clinical Certification Program is available below, and in the Executive Summary.

 For greater detail, see our Prerequisites & Application Information page (linked below) or consult the Program Manual.

 The Clinician seeking certification is required to demonstrate mastery of five competency areas.

 Getting started in NADD’s Clinical Certification Program is easy, and we’ve summarized each step in the process below.

 For the full program requirements and details on each step in the process, click the link below to visit our Prerequisites and Application Information page to familiarize yourself with the details of NADD Certification.

 NADD is here to answer your questions, help meet your specific needs, and provide information throughout the process: email us at email@example.com.

 Individual applications to our Certification Program will follow the process outlined below.